-CMS agrees with stakeholder comments that coding changes to provide additional time increments would improve payment accuracy for CCM – both complex CCM and non-complex CCM — and originally proposed four new G codes for this purpose.
+CMS agrees with stakeholder comments that coding changes to provide additional time increments would improve payment accuracy for CCM — both complex CCM and non-complex CCM — and originally proposed four new G codes for this purpose.
 However, due to stakeholder feedback about the potential burden of the proposed four new G codes and the ongoing work of the CPT Editorial Panel, CMS did not finalize three of the four codes.

-For non-complex CCM, CMS proposes to adopt two new G codes – GCCC1 and GCCC2 – to be used for PFS payment instead of CPT code 99490.
+For non-complex CCM, CMS had proposed adopting two new G codes — GCCC1 and GCCC2 — to be used for PFS payment instead of CPT code 99490.
 CMS finalized only GCCC2 (now G2058).
 CMS also placed a frequency limit on the code of two.

-- GCCC4: each additional 30 minutes of clinical staff time directed by physician or other qualified health care professional, per calendar month.
-(List separately in addition to code for primary procedure).
-(Do not report GCCC4 for CCM of less than 30 minutes additional to the first 60 minutes of complex CCM during a calendar month).
+- G2058: Chronic care management services, each additional 20 minutes of clinical staff time directed by a physician or other qualified health care professional, per calendar month (List separately in addition to code for primary procedure).
+(Do not report G2058 for care management services of less than 20 minutes additional to the first 20 minutes of chronic care management services during a calendar month).
 (Use G2058 in conjunction with 99490).
 (Do not report 99490, G2058 in the same calendar month as 99487, 99489, 99491).

 Principal care management services (PCM)

-In recognition that there is considerable time needed to manage one chronic condition (as opposed to multiple), CMS proposes a new PCM payment and coding structure using the following:
+In recognition that there is considerable time needed to manage one chronic condition (as opposed to multiple), CMS finalized a new PCM payment and coding structure using the following:

-- GPP1: CCM for a single high-risk disease, e.g. PCM, at least 30 minutes of physician or other qualified health care professional time per calendar month with the following elements: One complex chronic condition lasting at least 3 months, which is the focus of the care plan, the condition is of sufficient severity to place patient at risk of hospitalization or have been the cause of a recent hospitalization, the condition requires development or revision of disease-specific care plan, the condition requires frequent adjustments in the medication regimen, and/or the management of the condition is unusually complex due to comorbidities.
-CMS proposes a work RVU of 1.28.
+- G2064: CCM for a single high-risk disease, e.g. PCM, at least 30 minutes of physician or other qualified health care professional time per calendar month with the following elements: one complex chronic condition lasting at least 3 months, which is the focus of the care plan, the condition is of sufficient severity to place patient at risk of hospitalization or have been the cause of a recent hospitalization, the condition requires development or revision of disease-specific care plan, the condition requires frequent adjustments in the medication regimen, and/or the management of the condition is unusually complex due to comorbidities.
+CMS finalized a work RVU of 1.45.

 The SUPPORT Act created a new Medicare Part B benefit for OUD treatment services, including medications for medication-assisted treatment (MAT) furnished by opioid treatment programs (OTPs).
 CMS outlines its finalized implementation for this new benefit, as required by statute.

 - Substance use counseling by a professional to the extent authorized under state law to furnish such services.

-- Individual and group therapy with a physician or psychologist (or other mental health professional to the extent authorized under state law).
+- Individual and group therapy with a physician or psychologist (or other mental health professionals to the extent authorized under state law).

 - Toxicology testing

-The statute provides flexibility for CMS to add other appropriate services to this definition, and CMS proposes to add counseling services and individual and group therapy services furnished via telehealth (synchronous).
+CMS finalized that counseling services and individual and group therapy services furnished via telehealth (synchronous) are permitted.

 With respect to payment, the SUPPORT ACT requires CMS to create a bundled payment for these OUD services provided by OTPs.
 CMS finalized its approach for the bundled payment.

 - Bundled payment (and coding structure) would vary depending on the type of drug used.
 A non-drug episode is created as well.